phaustin/quantecon-example/book/docs/python_advanced_features.md

 The most flexible way to create generator objects is to use generator functions.

-Let\'s look at some examples.
+Let's look at some examples.

 #### Example 1

-Here\'s a very simple example of a generator function
+Here's a very simple example of a generator function

 ```{code-cell} ipython3
 def f():